EunjeongHur/Splitzy_web_api/README.md

 # 📌 Splitzy_web_api

-This repository contains the backend API for **Splitzy**, a mobile application designed for splitting group expenses.
-The backend provides a secure and scalable RESTful API to handle user authentication, group management, expense tracking, and settlements.
+This repository contains the backend API for **Splitzy**, a mobile application designed for splitting group expenses.<br><br>The backend provides a secure and scalable RESTful API to handle user authentication, group management, expense tracking, and settlements.

 ---